Elemental analysis: History

 Antoine Lavoisier is regarded as the inventor of elemental analysis as a quantitative, experimental tool to assess the chemical composition of a compound.
 At the time, elemental analysis was based on the gravimetric determination of specific absorbent materials before and after selective adsorption of the combustion gases.
 Today fully automated systems based on thermal conductivity or infrared spectroscopy detection of the combustion gases, or other spectroscopic methods are used.

 CHNX analysis

 For organic chemists, elemental analysis or "EA" almost always refers to CHNX analysis—the determination of the mass fractions of carbon, hydrogen, nitrogen, and heteroatoms (X) (halogens, sulfur) of a sample.
 This information is important to help determine the structure of an unknown compound, as well as to help ascertain the structure and purity of a synthesized compound.
 In present-day organic chemistry, spectroscopic techniques (NMR, both 1H and 13C), mass spectrometry and chromatographic procedures have replaced EA as the primary technique for structural determination.
 However, it still gives very useful complementary information.
-It is also the fastest and most inexpensive method to determine sample purity.

 The most common form of elemental analysis, CHNS analysis, is accomplished by combustion analysis.
 Modern elemental analyzers are also capable of simultaneous determination of sulfur along with CHN in the same measurement run.